Jærens rev: Wrecks

 The reef has been the scene of many shipwrecks along the harsh Jær coast.
-In his book «Skipsforlis rundt Jæren» (tr.
-"Shipwreck around Jæren"), Erik Bakkevig writes of 394 shipwrecks along the Jæren coast over the years.
+In his book «Skipsforlis rundt Jæren» (lit.
+'Shipwreck around Jæren'), Erik Bakkevig writes of 394 shipwrecks along the Jæren coast over the years.

 The Norwegian cargo ship MS Knute Nelson sank at Jærens rev on 27 September 1944, together with two other ships in the same Axis forces convoy, which encountered a French-laid minefield.

 Rescue station

 A rescue station was established here in 1852, and remained in operation until 1993.